When you learn English with movies, you’re taking a wild adventure.

 In the next films, Jack goes on to find the Dead Man’s Chest, which contains the heart of Captain Davy Jones, someone he owes a favor to.
 Finally, Jack is forced to looks for the Fountain of Youth, which is a magical fountain which promises the drinker eternal youth.

 Never has there been a film where you can have so much fun with pirates.

-And here we have it, our top seven film recommendations!
+And here we have it, our top seven recommendations for movies to learn English!

 These are some of the most celebrated films in the history of film, so I hope you enjoy watching them!